RoshanK789/ReactTask-1-Pricetag/README.md

-create a Price card  using react como and prop only and adding css for styling
+create a Price card  using react comp and prop only and adding css for styling